IgniteUI/igniteui-docfx/en/components/grid/groupby.md

 grid.groupBy({ fieldName: 'ProductName', dir: SortingDirection.Desc, ignoreCase: true });
 ```

-Grouping works in conjunction with sorting and grouping expressions are applied as sorting ones even though columns may be sorted without being grouped.
-You will always find the grouping expressions in the [`sortingExpressions`]({environment:angularApiUrl}/classes/igxgridcomponent.html#sortingexpressions) property, sorted in a way that grouped columns' expressions are always first.
-The sorting API will affect grouping if it changes the expression for a column that is grouped.
-Removing a grouping expression (ungrouping a column) also unsorts it.
+Up until now, grouping/sorting worked in conjuction with each other.
+In 13.2 version, a new behavior which decouples gropuing from sorting is introduced.
+For example - you can still have ne ore more grouped columns and no sorted columns in the grid.

+Another case is clearing the sorting or modifying the sorting thrugh the UI will not affect the grouping.

 ### Expand/Collapse API